Return to Sherbrooke

 Inside the garage

 If you’ve looked at many of the galleries on this site, you know we occasionally give reminders on the real danger of walking around in abandoned townsites, and this is a prime example.
-We don’t know if this is a well or a drainage pipe, but it’s deep, and full of water — and it’s about a thirty foot drop before you hit the water.
+This well is deep, and full of water — and it’s about a thirty foot drop before you hit the water.
 If you fell in this headfirst, you would drown before anybody could get you out.
 Someone thoughtfully threw an old gate over the opening.

 Someone broke a car window a long time ago.

 Sherbrooke was once the county seat of Steele County before having it snatched away by business people who saw fit to move the seat somewhere more significant — Sherbrooke had neither a railroad or a navigable river.
 Sherbrooke’s residents fought it all the way to the North Dakota Supreme Court, but eventually lost, and the county seat was moved to Finley (also home to an abandoned Air Force Station).
 However, the ruins of this building on the south side of the road seem to be something of some importance, a building representative of a place that was once an important seat of government in the 1880s and 90s.

 At first we wondered whether this may have been a courthouse.

 It appears it was field stone on the bottom with brick on top.